 opportunities

-I am always looking for motivated Ph.D. students to join my team at King’s College London.
+I am always looking for motivated Ph.D. students to join my team at UCL.
 If you are a prospective candidate, I invite you to read this page before contacting me for Ph.D./research opportunities.

 My Research Area